The nuts and bolts of gauge invariance of heat transport: Preamble

 where

 and $\otimes$ denotes the tensor (outer) product of vectors, defined by $(\mathbf a \otimes \mathbf b)_{\alpha\beta} = a_\alpha b_\beta$.
 If the first moments of the atomic force densities defined in Eq. \eqref{eq:Dl} are finite, the flux in Eq. \eqref{eq:flux} is well defined in PBC as well.
+A derivation of Eqs. (\ref{eq:flux}-\ref{eq:Dl}) is presented in Appendix \ref{app:J-DI}.